BBN-Q/QGL/README.md

 Quantum Gate Language (QGL) is a domain specific language embedded in python for specifying pulse sequences.

-You can find "getting started" documentation [online](https://bbn-q.github.io/QGL/) or in the [file](https://github.com/BBN-Q/QGL/blob/develop/doc/index.md).
+Our "getting started" documentation is published [online](https://bbn-q.github.io/QGL/) from the local [file](https://github.com/BBN-Q/QGL/blob/develop/doc/index.md).
 This documentation includes dependency, installation and basic programming information.
 The documentation is organized into the following
 sections: